National League of Junior Cotillions

 A native of Charleston, South Carolina, with a Master in Education, Mary Kennerty's expertise is teaching in group settings.
 For 28 years she directs social etiquette programs for the National League of Junior Cotillions.
 Over 8,000 parents enroll their children in Kennerty's NLJC Junior Cotillion progam throughtout Charleston, Summerville, and Beaufort.
 After earning her Masters in Education degree at Clemson University, she served on the faculty in the Recreation and Parks Administration Department.
 In addition, she pioneered the Clemson University Women’s Athletic program.
 Kennerty coached the first women’s basketball and tennis team where her tennis team won the first women's Atlantic Coast Conference Championship in the history of Clemson Athletics.

 After winning numerous SC junior tennis titles, Kennerty worked as the first tennis professional at the Country Club of Charleston.
 She worked as director of tennis at camps in New England and North Carolina and went on to work as the head tennis professional at the Brittany Club in Atlanta.
 After working in Atlanta, she continued her quest for excellence in teaching with such tennis greats as Billie jean King and Dennis van der Meer at Lake Tahoe.
 She even spent time at the Olympic Village in Colorado Springs with Chet Murphy, the 'guru' of drills for racket sports in the US.
 In addition, the Clemson Athletic Department allowed her to study at Florida's tennis academies of Nick Bollettieri and Harry Hopman.
 She quickly put the Clemson women's tennis program together with the support of a tremendous Clemson Athletic Department.
 A longtime member of the US Professional Tennis Associatation, she was voted "Southern Coach of the Year'.
 Within five years of starting the women's program, the Clemson tennis team rose to the seventh positoin in the NCAA.
 More recently she worked as the head tennis professional at the Mount Pleasant Recreation and Parks Department on Whipple Road.
-Since 2018 Mary has been teaching pickleball.
-She has trained 500 Lowcountry players..
+Prior to training 500 students in pickleball she trained 20,000 tennis students at Clemson.

-Kennerty has participated in many civic organizations including the Junior League of Winston-Salem, NC Columbia, SC and Charleston and the Natural History Society Audubon Chapter.
-In addition, she served as a mentor for the More To Life Foundation, a program which allows participants to build self awareness and self esteem.
-She has two sons, Charles Howard, an attorney with the prestigious firm of Womble Bond Dickinson.
+Kennerty has participated in many civic organizations including the Junior League of Winston-Salem NC Columbia SC and Charleston.
+Also is a longtime member of Natural History Society Audubon Chapter.
+In addition, she serves as a mentor for the International More To Life Foundation, a program which allows participants to build self esteem.
+She has two sons, Charles Howard, a partner with with the Shumaker firm.
 Howard is married to Krystal Sirman from Baton Rouge.
 They have two children.
-Jimmy works as a bank officer with Ameris Bank.
+Jimmy works as a bank officer with Ameris Bank and CEO of Banking Bridge.
 "Both Howard ard Jimmy attended Junior Cotillion for many years because the program gave them the tools that young people need to know", Kennerty says.
 'Social skills are a prerequisite in most social and busineess situations.'